josh-collinsworth/joco-sveltekit/src/routes/blog/posts/goodbye-wordpress.md

 }`
 }</Code>

 *The above config code tells Gridsome how to convert Markdown files to HTML content.
-Other SSGs, like <xa to="11ty.dev">Eleventy</xa> or Gatsby, work similarly.*
+Other SSGs, like <Xa to="11ty.dev">Eleventy</Xa> or Gatsby, work similarly.*

 Finally, the template file for rendering the data collected from the Markdown files (the `single_project.vue` file seen above, simplified here just to communicate the general idea):